AlaaYlula/my-notes/README.md

 * Every devloper may faces some issues during programe the projects or maybe appear aftor ayear or more.

-so there is some kye points the devloper must master.
+So there is some kye points the devloper must master.

 1. Conceiving The Purpose of Software
 The devloper must know the purpose of the software he will write and how can make this software helpful for the user.